|

 alert engine runs on the Display Server.
 The alert engine is active as long as the Display Server is

+running, regardless of whether clients are connected.
 Application or Rich Client Browser with Direct Data

 Connection - The alert engine runs on the client

 machine.
 The alert engine is active as long as the client application or applet is running.
+All

 Deployments with Served Data -